 The worst terrorist attack since the Bali bombing took place in Spain's capital on 11 March 2004.
 (2004)

 The Basque region's formal movement for complete separation from Spain continued until 2018.

 Euskara, the language spoken by the Basque population, is one of the oldest living languages in the world.

-Catalonia, another region with its own language (Catalan) also has a degree of independence.
+Catalonia is another region with its own language (Catalan).

 Barcelona is the capital.

 Catalan is spoken on the Spanish island of Mallorca (Majorca) and other Balearic Islands.

 In 2017 the movement seeking independence for Catalonia resulted in direct rule from Madrid.